ecbush/xenoGI/README.rst

 * ``dnaBasedGeneTrees`` specifies what will be used to make gene trees.
 If this is set to True, the method will use DNA based alignments, otherwise it will use protein alignments.

+* ``useGeneRaxToMakeSpeciesTrees``.
+If set to True, xenoGI uses GeneRax in addition to FastTree to make species trees.
+GeneRax produces species-tree-aware gene trees, which are known to be of higher quality than gene trees calculated from gene sequences alone.
+(The cost is that GeneRax is slower).
+Is using GeneRax, then you also need to specify the parameter ``geneRaxPath``.

 * The DTLOR cost parameters: ``duplicationCost``, ``transferCost``, ``lossCost``, ``originCost``, ``rearrangeCost``.
 The parsimony based reconciliation algorithm finds the minimum cost mapping of a gene tree onto the species tree.
 These parameters specify the costs for each of the DTLOR operations.
 The params.py file included in the example directory contains a set of costs we have found to work reasonably well, however users may potentially want to adjust these.
 The same parameters are used for all reconciliations, with one exception (see next bullet).

 * ``reconcilePermissiveOriginGeneListPath``.
 This parameter is commented out by default, and will only be useful in certain situations.
 There are some genomic islands that insert repeatedly in the same syntenic region.
 An example is the SCCmec element in *Staphylococcus aureus*.
 In such cases, it is desirable to do the reconciliation with cost parameters that are permissive to origin events. xenoGI allows users to identify families that should be handled in this way.
 The first step is to create a file of xenoGI genes belonging to such families (one gene per line).
 We then set the ``reconcilePermissiveOriginGeneListPath`` to point to this file.
 The script ``getProteinsWithBlastHitsVsMultifasta.py`` in the misc/ directory may be useful in producing this file.
 The documentaiton for the misc directory has some further information.